China shares, yuan drop after U.S. Fed turns more hawkish | Business

 China shares, yuan drop after U.S. Fed turns more hawkish

-Chinese shares slumped to nearly 16-month lows and the yuan fell against the dollar on Thursday as global investors worried that the U.S. Federal Reserve would move aggressively to curb inflation.
+Chinese shares slumped to nearly 16-month lows and the yuan fell the most in seven months against the dollar on Thursday, as global investors worried that the U.S. Federal Reserve would move aggressively to curb inflation.

 - Country: